 A community approach

-At Connecticut College, we believe that preventing sexual assault is the responsibility of the entire community, and all students play a critical role.
-Our approach to prevention and advocacy combines campus-wide education and training on how to recognize dangerous situations and intervene, with a network of support and resources for victims of sexual assault, dating violence, domestic violence and stalking.
-These efforts are coordinated through the Office of Sexual Violence Prevention and Advocacy and by the director of sexual violence prevention and advocacy, with the support of the administration and a team of confidential campus advocates.
+Our approach to prevention and advocacy combines campus-wide education and training on how to recognize dangerous situations and intervene, with a network of support and resources for those who are experiencing, have experienced or knows someone who has experienced sexual assault, dating violence, domestic violence and stalking.
+These efforts are coordinated through a program called SafetyNet which is through the Office of Sexual Violence Prevention and Advocacy and by the Director of Sexual Violence Prevention and Advocacy, including the support of the administration and a team of confidential campus advocates.

 Support and assistance for survivors

 Connecticut College offers confidential support services to students who have experienced sexual assault, dating violence, domestic violence and stalking, including: